learning-zone/javascript-basics/README.md

 ## JavaScript Interview Questions and Answers

-> Click :star: if you like the project.
-Pull Request are highly appreciated.
+*Click :star2: if you like the project.
+Pull Request are highly appreciated.*

 |Sl.NO|JavaScript Questions|
 |------|--------------------|